irwtdvoys/aoc-2023/readme.md

 ##### Day 07

 Implemented with a custom comparison function with build in sort (PHP uses quicksort).
 Generated a hand value with type as the most significant bit and a base 13 representation of the cards following.
 Part 2 just needed jokers assigned to most common card and a tweak to hand strength values.

+##### Day 08

+Build a graph for the data and traversed it for length.
+Part two used LCM of individual lengths.